walkerdb/dsc_workshops/web_scraping/readme.md

 For our immediate purposes, what we're really interested here is the ```.text``` option, which gives us the raw html text of the page -- this is what we need to create the BeautifulSoup object.

 ## Using BeautifulSoup
 BeautifulSoup gives you a clean and relatively straight-forward interface to find and extract specific parts of an html document.
-The basic gist is to use various search methods to narrow down to one html tag or set of tags, from which you can grab the exact data you're looking for.
+The basic gist is to use various search methods to narrow down to one html tag or set of tags, and from there you can grab the exact data you're looking for.

 ### a quick review of HTML structure
 This is probably review for many of you, but to use BeautifulSoup you'll need to know some of the basics of how HTML data is structured.
 There are only just a few things you need to know: HTML is made of __tags__, which look like this: